Great-Sun-Group/credex-core/README.md

 5. After starting the development server, copy the forwarded port address from the "Ports" tab and paste it into the "base_url" field in the credex-core variables in Postman.

 Note: The GitHub token needs to be updated for each new Codespace session.
 The base_url will remain constant for a specific Codespace, even across multiple sessions.
+If there are multiple team members using Postman at the same time, there may be conflicts in the tokens and base_urls.

 ## Available Scripts